Skip to main content

 Setting

-Regulus setting with the Sun suggests recognition that arrives late or a legacy that outlasts the individual.
+Regulus setting with the Sun suggests recognition that arrives late or a legacy that outlasts you.

 At the Nadir